Ae Jugara Krushna Sudama

-Ae Jugara Krushna Sudama is a 2003 Oriya-language film, directed by Hara Patnaik, starring Mithun Chakraborty and Uttam Mohanty.
+Ae Jugara Krushna Sudama is a 2003 Odia-language film, directed by Hara Patnaik, starring Mithun Chakraborty and Uttam Mohanty.
 It is a remake of Hindi-language film Khudgarz which itself was based on Jeffrey Archer's 1979 novel Kane and Abel.
+It was Mithun's second Odia movie after his special appearance in the 1998 film Sahara Jaluchi.

 Plot

-Ae Jugara Krushna Sudama is the story of the love and friendship between a wealthy person named Uttam Mohanty and a poor person Mithun Chakraborty.
+Ae Jugara Krushna Sudama is the story of the love and friendship between a wealthy person (played by Uttam Mohanty) and a poor person (played by Mithun Chakraborty).

-Snippets

-Ae Jugara Krushna Sudama was a box office success.
-It was Mithun's second Oriya movie after his special appearance in the 1998 film Sahara Jaluchi.